What paperwork must I complete in order to start working?

 When can I start my FWS job?

 In general, you may start working as soon as you have accepted your FWS award through the myAU portal, secured an FWS job, and submitted necessary paperwork to Human Resources.
 To work in the Public Service Work Study Program with a nonprofit organization or government agency, you must have also completed a payroll orientation conducted by the Career Center's Student Employment Coordinator.
-To become a DC Reads tutor or Jumpstart Corps Member, you must have also proven to have tested negative for TB (tuberculosis) within the past 12 months and have participated in a mandatory training.
+To become a DC Reads tutor you must have also proven to have tested negative for TB (tuberculosis) within the past 12 months and have participated in a mandatory training.